alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Consolidate action, consolidates REX maturity buckets into one bucket that can be sold after 4 days starting from the end of the day.
+Consolidate is an action that combine REX maturity buckets into one bucket that can be sold after four days starting from the end of the day.

 Parameter Name | Description
 --- | ---